atick-faisal/label-studio/docs/source/guide/frontend.md

 <div class="opensource-only">

-## Custom LSF in Label Studio
+## Custom LSF in Annotation Hub

 LS Frontend (LSF) with Backend (LSB) integration is similar what is described in the [Frontend integration guide](#Frontend-integration-guide).
-The JavaScript integration script is placed in [lsf-sdk.js](https://github.com/HumanSignal/label-studio/blob/develop/label_studio/static/js/lsf-sdk.js) in the Label Studio Backend.
+The JavaScript integration script is placed in [lsf-sdk.js](https://github.com/HumanSignal/label-studio/blob/develop/label_studio/static/js/lsf-sdk.js) in the Annotation Hub Backend.
 The main idea of this integration based on LSF callbacks.

-Check out a quick guide on how to use custom LSF in Label Studio.
+Check out a quick guide on how to use custom LSF in Annotation Hub.

 <iframe width="800" height="500" src="https://www.youtube.com/embed/QSGgiXie2SE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>